 So far this flu season, Houston is doing pretty well in not having too many cases.
 But it’s early days, with flu season has just started at the beginning of October.
 There’s still plenty of time before we’re out of danger, so all the more reason to get vaccinated if you haven’t already.

-For those who’re not sure they’d benefit from getting a flu jab, here are five things you need to know:
+For those who’re not sure they’d benefit from getting a flu shot, here are five things you need to know:

 The short answer is everyone over the age of 6 months.

-People in high-risk groups should give particular urgency to getting vaccinated.
+People in high-risk groups this flu season should give particular urgency to getting vaccinated.
 High-risk groups include those with:

 - Lung disease